drishtigehi/calculator/README.md

 # calculator
-A simple calculator made using tkinter in python
+A calculator made using tkinter in python